Dans-labs/did-summarizer/README.md

 # Prerequisites

 DID Summarizer use Traefik Cloud Proxy as a backbone to route all services.
 If you want to install this infrastructure on your own server with dedicated domain name, you should put * in DNS records in order to allow traefik to create subdomains and generate SSL certificates for every service.
-For example, if your domain name is dev.clariah.nl you should add DNS record like \*.did.clariah.nl pointing to your server.
+For example, if your domain name is did.clariah.nl you should add DNS record like \*.did.clariah.nl pointing to your server.

 The list of available services:
+* api.did.${hostname} to access API with DID methods
 * uri.did.${hostname} for general purpose content DIDs
 * persons.did.${hostname} for persons DIDs identifiers
 * loc.did.${hostname} for locations DIDs